dankmeme01/qunet/Protocol.md

 * Bit 5 (0 being least significant, 7 being most significant) - whether a **Fragmentation Information** extension follows this header
 * Bit 4 - whether a **Reliability Information** extension follows this header

-Additionally, when fragmenting, this transport *may* set the compression bits (bits 0 and 1) to zeroes and omit the **Compression** header extension for all but one fragment, as this data is redundant.
+Additionally, when fragmenting, this transport *may* set the compression/reliability bits to zeroes and omit the **Compression** or **Reliability** header extensions for all but one fragment, as this data is redundant.

+If the **Reliability** bit is set, the following header is encoded after the qunet header:

+* Reliable message ID (`u16`) - this should be unique per each reliable message.
+Use zero if this is not a reliable message and just used for ACKing.
+* ACK count (`u16`) - how many messages to acknowledge.
+This typically can be up to 8 in one message.
+* * Message ID (`u16`) - message to acknowledge

-If the **Fragmentation** bit is set, the following header is encoded right after the qunet header:
+If the **Fragmentation** bit is set, the following header is encoded after the qunet header (or after the reliability header, if one is present):

 * Fragmented message ID (`u16`) - this should be unique per qunet message, exists to differentiate fragments of unrelated messages
 * Fragment index (`u16`) - only the lower 15 bits of this should be used (so maximum 32768 fragments), the top bit indicates if this is the last fragment
 * Fragment offset (`u32`)

-If the **Realiability** bit is set, the following header is encoded after the qunet header (or after the fragmentation header, if one is present):

-* TODO

 Additionally, right after the qunet header and before UDP-specific extensions, the **Connection ID** (`u64`) must be included (**only for client -> server packets**).
 This applies to every message type except [HandshakeStart](#handshakestart), connection ID is completely omitted during the handshake.